-Stokowski has exhibited her work extensively from 96 Gillespie in London to Galleria Candela in San Juan, Puerto Rico to multiple galleries in New York City, Boston, San Francisco, Honolulu, and Chicago.
-She has given lectures and workshops at MOMA NYC, ICA Philadelphia, Clocktower Gallery NYC, and Siren Arts Asbury Park.
+Crystal has exhibited her work extensively from 96 Gillespie in London to Galleria Candela in San Juan, Puerto Rico to multiple galleries in New York City, Boston, San Francisco, and Chicago.
+She has given talks & workshops at MOMA NYC, ICA Philadelphia, Clocktower Gallery NYC, and Siren Arts Asbury Park.
 Stokowski was selected for three Artist Residencies funded by The Andy Warhol Foundation & The NEA in 2013, 2014, and 2017.
 She is also part of an outdoor permanent installation in Camden, New Jersey & a permanent group exhibition in the Philadelphia International Airport.
-Stokowski has taught classes in pyrography and fiber art at Fleisher Art Memorial and the Rehoboth Art League.
-She has recently founded an Artist Residency program in Rehoboth Beach, Delaware and has had a variety of work published in several Artistic Publications such as Ready Made, Foam Symmetry, Awkhold, and Installation Books through Space 1026.
+Crystal has taught classes in pyrography and fiber art at Fleisher Art Memorial and the Rehoboth Art League.
+Stokowski has had a variety of work published in several Artistic Publications such as Ready Made, Foam Symmetry, Awkhold, and Installation Books through Space 1026.

 Always Here: An Homage to the Lenni Lenape 2014 Mixed media assemblage, reclaimed wood, found objects